twy80/toys/README.md

   - Classification algorithms as an introduction to machine learning

-  - Use of OpenAI APIs, which has been added for fun.
+  - Implementation of ChatGPT and DALL·E using their APIs.

 * All the pages and scripts are written in python using the Streamlit framework.